jackiecwtsoi/EasyStudy/README.md

 # README

 EasyStudy is a prototype Android app created using Android Studio that allows users to develop smart study techniques.
-Check 'user_manual.pdf' to know more about the features of this app.
+Check the [user manual](user_manual.pdf) to know more about the features of this app.

 To run the app, follow the steps below:
 1. Download the source code